 It means that, if our children reach a point where what they did is no longer what they want to do, and they’ve become a person who wouldn’t choose to do it again, because the unsupportive behavior doesn’t fit anymore, they’ve corrected their own behavior.

-Step 5 is where we set everything else aside and express our deep love for them.
+Step 5 is where we set everything else aside and express our deep love for our kids.
 Believing that affection isn’t a part of discipline is a big mistake.
 This is where we need to show our greatest amount of energy.
 And it can’t be faked.
-If we can’t cuddle, we need to go back and start over, by choosing our attitude again.
+If we can’t cuddle, we need to go back to Step 2 and choose our attitude again.

 If every time we were disciplined as children, we’d been hugged and told, “I love you” at the end, we’d probably feel better about ourselves as adults.